 Solar plays a central role in this strategy.
 By enabling homes to generate electricity onsite, it helps reduce demand on the grid, lowers carbon emissions, and supports the wider electrification of heating and transport.

 For housebuilders, this signals a move beyond compliance alone.
-The Future Homes Standard is intended to embed energy performance into the fabric of every new home – aligning housing delivery with the UK’s broader climate and energy objectives.
+The Future Homes Standard is designed to embed energy performance into the fabric of every new home – aligning housing delivery with the UK’s broader climate and energy objectives.

 How Can Developers Prepare for the Future Homes Standard?